 19. Enjoy the outdoors in Philadelphia

 With over 100 parks, squares, and recreation sites across Philadelphia, enjoying the outdoors in the city is a walk in the park.
 Go for a stroll, run or bike ride on the Schuylkill River Trail – named one of the best riverwalks in the nation by USA Today for 2021 – which extends from South Philadelphia through Fairmount Park along Kelly Drive.
 Explore the 2,000-plus green acres of Fairmount Park, one of the largest urban park systems in the country.
 Kick back at one of the city’s seasonal pop-up parks and beer gardens along the Delaware River waterfront such as Spruce Street Harbor Park, which joins former municipal piers that have been transformed into recreational spaces, such as Cherry Street Pier and Race Street Pier.
 Relax in one of the city’s famous five original squares, and enjoy a game of mini golf and a ride on the carousel at Franklin Square, where the dazzling Franklin Square Fountain Show is set to return in April 2022.
 Also in April, welcome spring at the Subaru Cherry Blossom Festival at Shofuso – a 17th century-style Japanese house with gorgeous gardens reflecting the history of Japanese culture in Philadelphia.
-Organized by the Japan America Society of Greater Philadelphia, the Subaru Cherry Blossom Festival celebrates the arrival of spring, while appreciating the beauty of the cherry trees as they bloom throughout the city.
+Organized by the Japan America Society of Greater Philadelphia, the Subaru Cherry Blossom Festival – which will be held April 8-10, 2022 – celebrates the arrival of spring, while appreciating the beauty of the cherry trees as they bloom throughout the city.